 What to Know About Commercial Property Taxes in Texas

-What Are Commercial Property Taxes?
+What Are Commercial Property Taxes in Texas?

 What do Nevada, Ohio, South Dakota, Washington, Wyoming, and Texas have in common?
 They are the only states in the U.S. that don’t have corporate income tax.

 Texas also does not levy a state income tax on its citizens.
-However, the state needs to raise funds somehow, and it does so through personal and commercial property tax.
+However, the state needs to raise funds somehow, and it does so through personal and commercial property taxes.
 Owners of commercial property in Texas will, no doubt, be aware of the taxes levied against their properties every year.
 So, how do taxes work on commercial property in Texas?
 Here are some of the key points you need to know about our state’s commercial property tax.

 Texas has five basic rules applied to all property taxes in the state, both commercial and residential: